-, or , has agreed to act as the depositary for the ADSs. 's depositary offices are located at .
+Citibank, N.A., or Citibank, has agreed to act as the depositary for the ADSs.
+Citibank's depositary offices are located at 388 Greenwich Street, New York, New York 10013.
 ADSs represent ownership interests in securities that are on deposit with the depositary.
 ADSs may be represented by certificates that are commonly known as American Depositary Receipts, or ADRs.
 The depositary typically appoints a custodian to safekeep the securities on deposit.
-In this case, the custodian is
+In this case, the custodian is Citibank, N.A., London Branch.

-We have appointed as depositary pursuant to a deposit agreement.
+We have appointed Citibank as depositary pursuant to a deposit agreement.
 A copy of the deposit agreement is on file with the SEC under cover of a registration statement on Form F-6.
 You may obtain a copy of the deposit agreement from the SEC's Public Reference Room at 100 F Street, N.E., Washington, D.C.
 20549 and from the SEC's website (www.sec.gov).
-Please refer to registration number 333- when retrieving such copy.
+Please refer to registration number 333-220392 when retrieving such copy.

 We are providing you with a summary description of the material terms of the ADSs and of your material rights as an owner of ADSs.
-Please remember that summarises by their nature lack the precision of the information summarized and that the rights and obligations of an owner of ADSs will be determined by reference to the terms of the deposit agreement and not by this summary.
+Please remember that summarized by their nature lack the precision of the information summarized and that the rights and obligations of an owner of ADSs will be determined by reference to the terms of the deposit agreement and not by this summary.
 We urge you to review the deposit agreement in its entirety.

-Each ADS represents the right to receive, and to exercise the beneficial ownership interests in, ordinary shares that are on deposit with the depositary or custodian.
+Each ADS represents the right to receive, and to exercise the beneficial ownership interests in, one ordinary share that is on deposit with the depositary or custodian.
 An ADS also represents the right to receive, and to exercise the beneficial interests in, any other property received by the depositary or the custodian on behalf of the owner of the ADS but that has not been distributed to the owners of ADSs because of legal restrictions or practical considerations.
 We and the depositary may agree to change the ADS-to-share ratio by amending the deposit agreement.
 This amendment may give rise to, or change, the depositary fees payable by ADS owners.
-The custodian, the depositary and their respective nominees will hold all deposited property for the benefit of the holders and beneficial owners of ADSs.
-The deposited property does not constitute the proprietary assets of the depositary, the custodian or their nominees.
-Beneficial ownership in the deposited property will under the terms of the deposited property represented by the ADSs for the benefit of the holders and beneficial owners of ADSs.
+The custodian, the depositary and their respective nominees will hold all deposited property for the beneficial ownership in the deposited property does not constitute the proprietary assets of the depositary, the custodian or their nominees.
+Beneficial ownership in the deposited property will under the terms of the deposited property represented by the ADSs.
+The depositary, the custodian and their respective nominees will be the record holders of the deposited property represented by the ADSs.
+The depositary, the custodian and their respective nominees will be the record holders of the deposited property represented by the ADSs.
+Beneficial owners of ADSs.
 A beneficial owner of ADSs may or may not be the holder of ADSs.
-Beneficial owners of ADSs will be able to receive, and to exercise beneficial ownership interests in, the deposited property only through the registered holders of the ADSs, the registered holders of the ADS owners) only through the depositary (on behalf of the owners of the Corresponding ADSs) directly, or indirectly, through the custodian or their respective nominees, in each case upon the terms of the deposit agreement.
+Beneficial owners of ADSs will be able to receive, and to exercise beneficial ownership interests in, the deposited property only through the registered holders of the ADSs, the registered holders of the ADSs (on behalf of the applicable ADS owners) only through the depositary (on behalf of the owners of the corresponding ADSs) directly, or indirectly, through the custodian or their respective nominees, in each case upon the terms of the deposit agreement.